satwinder191995/react-portfolio/README.md

   ## Installation

-  Packages installed are:<br>  1. npm init <br> 2. npm express <br> 3. npm nodemon <br>4. npm mongoose <br> 5. npm indexedDB <br> 6. npm service workers <br> 7. npm webpack <br> 8. npm webpack clis
+  Packages installed are:<br>  1. npm react <br> 2. npm gh-pages

   ## Usage

-    Through financial app ,customers will be able to track my withdrawals and deposits with or without a data/internet connection
-SO THAT my account balance is accurate when I am traveling
+  Using react, we can use same componets again and again.

   ## License